 If you want to team up with fellow Yotta members to increase your odds, you can do it with Pool Play.
 You can join a public pool or set up a private one with an invite link.
 Everyone in the pool combines their tickets, and you all split any winnings that come out of them.

-Fortunately, the lottery isn’t the only way to earn with Yotta.
-While a 0.20% Annual Percentage Yield (APY) can’t match other high-yield savings accounts, it still outpaces most traditional savings accounts.
+Fortunately, the sweepstakes isn’t the only way to earn with Yotta.
+While a 0.40% Annual Percentage Yield (APY) can’t match other high-yield savings accounts, it still outpaces most traditional savings accounts.

-The 0.20% interest rate applies to all balances, so no need to worry about hitting a minimum balance requirement.
+The 0.40% interest rate is applies to all balances, so no need to worry about hitting a minimum balance requirement.

 Yotta Debit Card